4339

 It’s important to remember that those extra pounds didn’t show up overnight.
 So don’t expect to lose them overnight either.

 Of course, fad diets are waiting in the wings, ready to sell you a quick and easy fix.
 But the science of weight loss is simple — if you stay in a sustained calorie deficit, you will lose weight.
 How much weight you lose will be dependent on how sustainable your deficit is.
-It’s important to know a deficit isn’t forever, though.
+It’s important to know, however, that a deficit is temporary.

 Here’s a typical weight loss graph we see from Stronger U members.

-Okay, so the scale isn’t technically lying.
-But it does not always paint a complete picture of what’s going on with your body.
+The scale doesn’t show a complete picture of what’s going on with your body.
 There are multiple reasons why the scale can jump all over the place, or not move at all, even when you’re doing all the right things.
 Common culprits here can be water retention and/or body composition change.

 Water Retention